keplergl/kepler.gl/docs/user-guides/f-map-styles/6-split-maps.md

 # Split Maps

-You can display a side-by-side comparison of the same map area with different layers with the Split Map functionality.
+You can display a side-by-side comparison of the same map area with different layers with the Split App functionality.

 ![Split Maps](https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/image36.png "Split Maps")

-1. Enable this by clicking the Split Map icon in the top right corner of your map:
+1. Enable this by clicking the Split App icon in the top right corner of your map:

 ![Split Maps Icon](https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/image24.png "Split Maps Icon")